 My students typically participate in 1-2 individual violin lessons a week, which may be in-person or online via video call.
 Lessons are typically geared towards helping the students to become self-sufficient in their practice and therefore equipped with an understanding that helps them to get the most enjoyment out of playing the violin.
 There is a focus on developing one’s own musical imagination, as well as the application of technique that enables the student to express themselves in a natural and comfortable manner.

-I have experience teaching beginner and advanced violin players both in-person and over video call.
+I have extensive experience teaching beginner and advanced violin players both in-person and online.
 There are a range of lesson packages and trial sessions available if you are thinking about improving or learning to play the violin; simply fill in the contact form below and I can take you through the best options, which will be individually tailored for your needs.

 The topics page will tell you more about my pedagogies as a violin teacher, while also offering free resources to support you in improving as a violinist.